pulp/pulpcore/docs/glossary.rst

         A python package offering users a :doc:`rest_api` and plugin writers a :ref:`Plugin API`.
 It is :term:`plugin`-based and manages :term:`Content`.

-    PUP
-        Stands for "Pulp Update Proposal", and are the documents that specify process changes for the Pulp project and community.

     :class:`~pulpcore.plugin.models.Remote`
         User facing settings that specify how Pulp should interact with an external :term:`Content` source.